abarciauskas-bgse/abarciauskas-bgse.github.io/_posts/2018-08-19-ifsc-countries.markdown

 When not climbing or computing, I enjoy watching [IFSC (International Federation of Sports Climbing)](http://www.ifsc-climbing.org/) World Cup Competitions.

-These days, the Japanese team :japan: dominates IFSC bouldering competitions.
+These days, the Japanese team dominates IFSC bouldering competitions.
 It is not uncommon for half the bouldering field to be Japanese.

 I wanted to know if this single-nation dominance was a new phenomenom.
 I "gathered" some data from the IFSC website and found 12 Japanese competitors made the semifinals in 2007, compared with 69 in 2017.

 Of course, space in the semifinals is limited.
-The number of French competitors :france: making the semifinals during the same period has declined from 75 in 2007 to 23 in 2017.
+The number of French competitors making the semifinals during the same period has declined from 75 in 2007 to 23 in 2017.

 ![Semifinal Athletes by Year](/assets/images/semifinal-athletes-by-year.png)